 Intended for children aged 3 to 12 years, the programme focuses on the development of the whole child as an inquirer, both in the classroom and in the world outside.
 Students participate in four to six 'Units of Inquiry' per year.
 To ensure that children acquire a broad base of knowledge, the Units of Inquiry are developed under six 'organising themes' - Who We Are, Where We Are in Place and Time, How the World Works, How We Organise Ourselves, How We Express Ourselves, and Sharing the Planet.

 The six subject areas of Language, Social Studies, Personal, Social and Physical Education, Mathematics, Science and Technology and the Arts are woven into the Units of Inquiry to provide a trans-disciplinary approach to learning.
 In the last year of the PYP, students participate in the PYP Exhibition, showcasing their development through their engagement with the PYP.
 Pre- KG and KG 1 are taught with English as the primary language, but students also receive regular Arabic lessons as well as exposure to Arabic culture, games, music and language.

-The middle phase students follows the IB Middle Years Programme (MYP).
-The MYP (initiated in 2011) provides a framework of learning that encourages students to become creative, critical and reflective thinkers and focuses on eight particular subject groups: technology, physical education, arts, mathematics, sciences, individuals and societies (Humanities) and a minimum of two languages.
-Along with English and Arabic students are also able to undertake French as their secondary language starting from primary school.
+The middle phase students (from Grades 6 to 10) follow the IB Middle Years Programme (MYP).
+The MYP (initiated in 2011) provides a framework of learning that encourages students to become creative, critical and reflective thinkers.
+They are all required to study eight subject groups: Language and Literature, Language Acquisition, Individuals and Societies, Sciences, Arts, Mathematics, Personal and Health Education, and Design.

 The majority of JBS students still undertake the IB Diploma Programme, which is widely regarded as the Gold Standard for university entry, not only in Europe, but also in the UK, USA and Asia and Australasia.